crowdsecurity/cs-nginx-bouncer/README.md

-# CrowdSec NGINX Blocker
+# CrowdSec NGINX Bouncer

-A lua blocker for nginx.
+A lua bouncer for nginx.

 ## How does it work ?

-This blocker leverages nginx lua's API, namely `access_by_lua_file`.
+This bouncer leverages nginx lua's API, namely `access_by_lua_file`.

 New/unknown IP are checked against crowdsec's database, and if request should be blocked, a **403** is returned to the user, and put in cache.

-At the back, this blocker uses [crowdsec lua lib](https://github.com/crowdsecurity/lua-cs-bouncer/).
+At the back, this bouncer uses [crowdsec lua lib](https://github.com/crowdsecurity/lua-cs-bouncer/).

 # Installation